Jer-Smi21/Jer-Smi21/README.md

 - 👀 I’m interested in Video Games
 - 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on Computer Science
-- 📫 How to reach me
+- 📫 How to reach me on my email
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have not taken a Web Development class before.